kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

 4. **Eviction Threshold Sync** (`eviction_manager_test.go`): Verify that `SynchronizeThresholds` correctly recalculates absolute byte values (e.g., < `100Mi` vs `10%`) when the underlying capacity increases or decreases.

 5. **CRI Swap Limit Recalculation** (`kubelet_test.go`): Verify the math for proportional swap limits.
 Ensure the capacity reconciliation loop correctly iterates over active pods and invokes the mock CRI `UpdateContainerResources` interface with the newly calculated boundaries.

+6. **Bootstrap Parity** (`kubelet_test.go`): Verify that when the Kubelet starts and finds a pre-existing `Node.Spec.ConfiguredCapacity` in the API Server, it uses that value as the desired target rather than silently overwriting it with the raw cAdvisor-discovered capacity.
+Specifically confirm that if `ConfiguredCapacity` is set to 20Gi on a 32Gi physical node, the Kubelet reports 20Gi in `Node.Status.Capacity` after startup, not 32Gi.

 ##### e2e tests